aghosal89/FSI_NHANES_Application/README.md

 •	tt                      : the equidistant grid on [0,1] of length m.
 •	sp                    : the degree of polynomial considered for spline regression.
 •	dfs                   : degrees of freedom as an alternative to specifying the knots.

+#### Output:

-Output: the mean square prediction error as a function of the Index parameter.
+The mean square prediction error as a function of the Index parameter.

-6.	adj_fr_r2.R
+## adj_fr_r2.R

+#### Description:

-Description: This function is to compute the Fréchet R-squared and the adjusted Fréchet R-squared from the models.
+This function is to compute the Fréchet R-squared and the adjusted Fréchet R-squared from the models.

-Inputs:
+#### Inputs:

 •	qin            :  an nxm matrix whose rows are the quantiles corresponding to a distribution
 •	qpred          :  an nxm matrix whose rows are predicted quantiles for the Y above.
 •	tt             :  an equidistant grid of points on [0,1] of length m for quantiles.
 •	q              :  number of covariates in the model.
 •	Survey_weights :  Survey weights used for the individuals in NHANES study.

-Outputs:
+#### Outputs:

 •	Fréchet R-squared (Frechet_R2).
 •	Adjusted Fréchet R-squared (Adj_Frechet_R2).

-7. PLFSI_model.R
+## PLFSI_model.R

+#### Description:

-Description: This function fits the PL-FSI model to the distributional responses.
+This function fits the PL-FSI model to the distributional responses.

-Sourcing: The files
+#### Sourcing The functions from this repository

 •	wn_cost.R
 •	polar2cart.R
 •	cart2polar.R
 •	survey2wassersteinmodel_2.R
 •	cuadratico.R
-must be sourced prior to running the codes in this script.

 The descriptions of these functions are as mentioned above.

-Inputs:
+#### Inputs:

 •	tt          : length m grid spanning [0, 1], used as grid for quantile functions.
 •	datosfda    : nxm matrix of response quantile functions on grid tt.
 •	si_vars     : a p-vector of variables' names to be considered in the Single Index part.
 •	linear_vars : a q-vector of variables' names to be considered in the linear part.
 •	formula_lv  : a character of length=1, the formula of the covariates in the linear part
 •	nsp         : integer giving the number of starting points in each dimension to be used by optim.
 A lattice of points will be created by constructing an equally spaced grid for each of the (p - 1) hyperspherical coordinates used to represent theta in the optimization.
 Default is 3.
 •	 L          : a list of integers specifying which starting points to use.
 If L = 0 (default), all of the starting points in the lattice will be utilized.
 Otherwise, L of these will be chosen by row number.
 If L = -1, the user will have to input a matrix whose rows are the starting points.
 •	etaStart    : a matrix with (p-1) columns each row indicating a unique starting value used in optimization for estimating theta.
 This is input only if L=-1.
 •	datosx      : the dataset of n whose columns include the covariates, survey variables of the model.
 •	sp          : order of spline.
 •	dfs         : degrees of freedem of the spline.

-Outputs:
+#### Outputs:

 •	thetaHat  : length p vector giving the estimated coefficient
 •	fnvalue     : achieved minimum value of the criterion function for estimating theta
 •	etaStart    : matrix with (p - 1) columns, each row indicating a unique starting value used in optimization for estimating theta